ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 ## Semi-divine Intervention

 Oberon steps in.
 If Halyyra remembers him, he leaves a note signed "-O".
 If she doesn't, he appears.

+## Questions

+Jenn: Does Oberon sound familiar to her?

+Yes

+Justin: Who is the sprite they met?

+The sprite from Jenn's pact of the chain.

+Taylor: What's the market?

+An impermanent settlement where local farmers and merchants sell their wares.